meltano/meltano/docs/src/_getting-started/part2.md

 </div>

 ## Getting your target ready
 We're going to load our data into a dockerized PostgreSQL database running on your laptop.
 View the [docker docs](https://docs.docker.com/get-docker/) if you don't yet have docker installed.
-To launch a local postreSQL container, you just need to run:
+To launch a local PostgreSQL container, you just need to run:

 ```bash
 $ docker run -p 5432:5432 -e POSTGRES_USER=meltano -e POSTGRES_PASSWORD=password -d postgres